chengkuangan/MongoDBConnector/README.md

-# Kafka MongoDB Connector
+# MongoDB Kafka Connector

 1. Create the necessary Dockerfile as per the following.
+There is an already created Dockerfile in this project.
+Please modify the content to reflect the correct information if they are different from the following example.
 ```
-FROM registry.redhat.io/amq7/amq-streams-kafka-23:1.3.0
+FROM registry.redhat.io/amq7/amq-streams-kafka-24-rhel7
 USER root:root
 COPY ./mongo-plugins/ /opt/kafka/plugins/
 USER kafka:kafka